jgergic/gooddata.github.com/index.md

     <img src="images/platform-stack.png" width="306" height="294" alt="Platform Stack" style="float: left; margin-right: 50px">
     <h1 id="introducing_gooddata_platform_as_a_service">Introducing GoodData Platform as a Service</h1>

-    <p style="width: 800px">With GoodData Open Integration Framework, it's now easier then ever to have professional BI analytics package integrated with your solution.
+    <p style="width: 800px">With GoodData Open Integration Framework, it's now easier then ever to have professional BI analytics package integrated in your solution.
 Gooddata provides a powerful array of tools and APIs to enable you deliver analytics to your users.</p>

     <p style="width: 800px">The GoodData CL utility helps you get started quickly and automate things later.</p>